javierdotnet/mateu-cms/README.md

 - you will be able to duplicate and remove websites
 - version control
 - publishing workflow
-- server technology aware (by using rest web services)
+- server technology agnostic (by using rest web services)
 - wysiwyg editor
 - several base templates
 - add your own components

-Here I will put the JPA entities.

-I still have to decide if I will use Eclipselink or Openjpa.
-I will see...
+This project will depend on use mateu-case to create the user defined model.

 I hope you like it ;)